Weifanwu66/GeTPrev/README.md

 This tool is designed for estimating the prevalence of specific genes in bacterial taxa, integrating NCBI genome retrieval, BLAST database construction, and automated query analysis.

 ## Features

 ### Genomic Data Acquisition

 * **Storage‑friendly metadata:** Because of the large storage requirements, genome sequence files used to build the BLAST database are **not** stored in this repository.
 Instead, `database/metadata` holds the assembly‑accession lists so users can re‑download any sequence on demand.

 * **Pre‑built complete‑genome database:** A BLAST database built from complete genomes of the default seven Enterobacteriaceae genus is provided for quick, high‑quality searches and hosted on USDA Ag Data Commons.
 The script `build_EB_complete_genomes_database.sh` is also provided for reproducing or updating the default database.

 * **Heavy mode (`‑H heavy` + `‑t <taxon_file>`):** Adds draft genomes to the analysis.
 Draft assemblies for each target taxon are downloaded with *ncbi‑genome‑download*, shuffled, and sampled in iterations (Cochran’s formula with finite‑population correction; ≤ 20 iterations) to capture diversity while keeping runtime reasonable.

 * **Custom genome panel (`‑d <download_file>`):** Enables users to work outside the default Enterobacteriaceae genus or combine targets from both within and outside this group.
 Provide a plain text file with one taxon per line (e.g., genus, species, or serotype).
 The pipeline will download the corresponding complete genomes, build a custom BLAST database in real time, and run either LIGHT or HEAVY mode against that database.

 > **Note:** When using -d, you do not need to provide the -t flag for HEAVY mode—the custom panel already defines the target taxa.
 > **System requirements** Building either the pre‑built archive or a large custom panel requires significant disk and CPU resources.
-Run these steps on an HPC system or a workstation with at least 250 GB free space.
+Run these steps on an HPC system with at least 1 TB free space.

+### Advanced Options

+* **Overwrite results (`-O true`)**
+  By default, if an output file already exists, the pipeline will skip that analysis.
+Use `-O true` to **force overwrite** of the existing output files.

+* **Force rebuild of custom database (`-F true`)**
+  If a custom genome panel (`-d`) was previously built, the pipeline will skip rebuilding it unless forced.
+Use `-F true` to **delete and rebuild** all custom genome and BLAST database files from scratch.

+* **Expand all species under genus (`--get-all-species`)**
+  When used with a genus in the `-d` file, this option will automatically retrieve **all species** under that genus using NCBI Taxonomy and classfiy these genomes into species level for each genus.
+It also generates an `expanded_species_list.txt` to serve as the actual target list.
+  **⚠️ Recommended for up to 2 genus** when running in **heavy mode** (`-H heavy`) to avoid long runtimes and high disk usage.

+> These options are especially useful for power users working on broad taxonomic groups or managing reproducible BLAST database builds across runs.
 ---

-### Genome files Organization
+### Genome files Organization for Pre-built Default Database

 * Creates a structured directory hierarchy per genus → species → (for *Salmonella enterica*) subspecies → serotype.
 Unclassified genomes are placed in an `unclassified/` subfolder for each taxon.

 * Complete‑genome downloads live under `complete_genome/`; draft‑genome iterations are stored separately under `draft_genome/`.
-The script to download complete genomes and their corresponding BLAST DB is build_EB_complete_genomes_database.sh
+The script to download complete genomes and construct their corresponding BLAST DB is build_EB_complete_genomes_db.sh
 ```
 │   ├── Escherichia/
 │   │   ├── unclassified/